andy-shea/redux-formalize/README.md

 }
 ```

-### 2. Add form meta to your actions
+### :two: Add form meta to your actions

-Ensure your asynchronous action triad (pending, success, and failure actions) for submitting the form have the same form name as given to `connectForm` below.
+Ensure your asynchronous action triad for submitting the form (pending, success, and failure actions) have the same `formName` as given to `connectForm` below.

 ```javascript
 const actionCreators = {